-This filling station is a canopy on box form with a front gable, barrel tile roof and concrete supports.
-Modifications include a brick façade.
+This filling station is a canopy on box form with stucco siding, a front gable canopy with barrel tile roof and a hipped with parapet with standing seam metal over the main structure.
+The canopy has square concrete supports with decorative head and foot.
+Modifications include a brick façade with horizontal windows but the structure maintains high integrity in terms of materials, form, and massing.